wearetheframers/frame-core-wip/docs/Architecture/core/action.md

 ## Key Features

 - **Functionality**: Actions are linked to specific functions that define their behavior.
-- **Description and Priority**: Each action can have a description and priority level, influencing its execution order.
+- **Description and Priority**: Each action can have a description and prioriaction_ty level, influencing its execution order.
 - **Output Format**: Actions can specify expected output formats to ensure consistency.

 ## Usage